 Landmark studies have investigated the use of statins in secondary prevention of cardiovascular disease.

 The Scandinavian Simvastatin Survival Study (4S) studied 4,444 people who had previously had a heart attack and high cholesterol.
-After a follow-up period of nearly 5.5 years, simvastatin was found to lower total cholesterol by 25 percent and LDL cholesterol by 35 percent.
-Few adverse effects were experienced.
+After a follow-up period of nearly 5.5 years, simvastatin was found to lower total cholesterol by

 The Cholesterol and Recurrent Events (CARE) trial studied 4,159 people with coronary heart disease and average cholesterol levels to examine the effect of lowering LDL levels on the occurrence of coronary events.